twoesplease/100-days-of-code/log.md

 I feel a bit bad that I didn't end up writing any tests today, but I was excited about making some progress on this project in this particular file.
 And there are definitely some tests I can write to make my code better.

 As a side note, I got asked for help for someone who was trying to work with the Zendesk API today!
 I was a little nervous (because social anxiety) and didn't explain things was well as I'd hoped, but the person I helped got what he needed and I got some tips on how I can improve next time.

+And one more thing, when I tried making an edit in this log just now I totally tried to use vim editing commands #vimlyfe.

 **Link to work**:
 Here are today's commits: